riccardo-lomazzi/camera_macos/README.md

 - ```1980x1080``` resolution
 - ```ac1``` audio
 - ```mp4``` format

 You can set a maximum video duration (in seconds) for recording videos.
 A native timer will fire after time has passed.
 You can also set a file location.
-Default is in the ```Library/Cache``` directory of the application..
+Default is in the ```Library/Cache``` directory of the application.

 ### Output ###
 After a video or a picture is taken, a ```CameraMacOSFile``` object is generated, containing the ```bytes``` of the content.
 If you specify a ```url``` for a video, it will return back also the file location.